 The other thing that they have is, I’m gonna hide myself, hide you as well, is the ability to add guests really easily.
 And this has become something that was originally really hard, but I’m glad that the live stream software providers have addressed it.

 They’ll be able to choose their microphone.
 They’ll be able to choose their resolution.
 They can see themselves on camera and then click join, and then they will be added to the live stream.
-So in theory, nothing like a live demo.
+In theory, nothing like a live demo.

 There it is.
-So there, that’s me as the guest, so that’s there.
+There, that’s me as the guest, so that’s there.
 And then I can just, you know, um, add my guests as well.
 I was not expecting that.
 I can add my guests.
 I can play around with the layout and it’s really that easy.
-So I really love that it, you know, the elegance of Melon.
+I really love that it, you know, the elegance of Melon.

 And I’m really excited to see what they bring because they’ve only just launched in the last month.
 I would also, and, you know, I think that people need to understand that software is ever always evolving and it’s constantly, you know, developing and constantly growing.

-So I’m really excited to see what Melon bring.
-So that’s the first live streaming software option.
+I’m really excited to see what Melon bring.
+That’s the first live streaming software option.
 If you haven’t heard of them before and now you have, I hope you give them a chance.
 They’ve got good plans, good pricing and good plans.

-So if something’s going wrong you can, you know, use their chat support there and that’s how you use them.
+If something’s going wrong you can, you know, use their chat support there and that’s how you use them.
 All right.
 Let’s move on to the next option.
-So the next option is Restream.
-So I use Restream a lot.
+The next option is Restream.
+I use Restream a lot.
 I’ve been using them for the last, oh man, a long time now.

 And I used them to multistream and I use them in combination with Ecamm live but recently they have come out with a web-based live streaming option, and that allows you to live stream using your browser, like Melon, like StreamYard and, you know, they’ve got a couple of specials at the moment.

-So this is inside Restream Studio.
+This is inside Restream Studio.
 There’s a bit of noise happening outside of my complex.
 Sorry.
 I was just a little bit distracted.
-So with Restream Studio, like the other providers, everything kind of happens either at the bottom here so, you know, you can choose your camera source.
+With Restream Studio, like the other providers, everything kind of happens either at the bottom here so, you know, you can choose your camera source.

 You can, you know, disable the audio.
 You can share your screen like all of them, you can add guest, sending that link to your guests and invite them onto the live stream.
 You can play videos, right?

-So there you have the option to add banners, you have the option to play with different backgrounds, which is really cool or add your own.
-So very similar as you can see but lots of different options.
+There you have the option to add banners, you have the option to play with different backgrounds, which is really cool or add your own.
+Very similar as you can see but lots of different options.

 I do like with Restream that they’ve got some video assets that you can use.
-So I’m gonna save.
+I’m gonna save.
 With Restream, you can either use their videos.
-So they’ve got a couple of video assets there, or you can upload your own that you can play during the live stream.
+They’ve got a couple of video assets there, or you can upload your own that you can play during the live stream.

-So that’s really cool and a nice little option that they have, and you can also add overlays.
-So let’s hide you.
+That’s really cool and a nice little option that they have, and you can also add overlays.
+Let’s hide you.
 You can either use this or you can add your own, right?
-So whether that’s adding your logo overlays, or just image overlays to add some visual beauty to your live stream, they’ve got the options to do that there.
+Whether that’s adding your logo overlays, or just image overlays to add some visual beauty to your live stream, they’ve got the options to do that there.

 As you see, everything is about clicking on it.
 It’s quite intuitive turning things on turning things off.
-So I’m on the chat and I want to add the chat to the actual live stream.
+I’m on the chat and I want to add the chat to the actual live stream.
 I can see it all here, so it aggregates all chat into one place.
-So, you know, I multistream.
+I multistream.

 I live stream to Facebook and to YouTube.
 And so it’s all in one place.
 I can see it all, you know, within the Restream studio.
-So I can add the chat by just clicking on it, and then that will add it to the actual live stream.
-So really I’m super excited about what Restream do and what Restream have.
+I can add the chat by just clicking on it, and then that will add it to the actual live stream.
+Really I’m super excited about what Restream do and what Restream have.

 I also really like, you know, they’ve got different layout options as well.
-So whether you want to play around with adding yourself small or large, or, you know, lots of different options, really, really robust live streaming software.
+Whether you want to play around with adding yourself small or large, or, you know, lots of different options, really, really robust live streaming software.

-So I really love them.
-So, constant highly enough of them.
+I really love them.
+Constant highly enough of them.
 I have had really good experiences with Restream.
 But as always test them all.
 They’ve got the free plans that allow you to test it and see what works for you.
 And everyone’s computer set up, everyone’s internet, everyone’s configuration is different.

-So test them all out and see which one works for you.
+Test them all out and see which one works for you.
 But now you can see what it looks like before you, you know, go into that.
 Now let’s talk about the next guys, StreamYard.
-So StreamYard, really popular, really growing live stream people.
+StreamYard, really popular, really growing live stream people.

 And, you know, I use StreamYard, maybe you’re saying, you use a lot of stuff.
 I’m like, yes, I do.
 I use a lot of stuff when I pay for a lot of stuffs.
 Well, I like to use different software options, you know, when I’m training people on how to use, how to live stream so that they’ve got options, right?

-So they can pick the ones that work for them.
-So I use them all so that I can teach you guys.
+They can pick the ones that work for them.
+I use them all so that I can teach you guys.
 And so that I can help other people live stream as well.
-So StreamYard like, you know, all the providers, they’ve got three plans.
+StreamYard like, you know, all the providers, they’ve got three plans.
 They’ve got a free plan, they’ve got a basic and a professional plan.

 As you progress up the plans, you get more options.
 I’m not going to read out line by line, but essentially, you know, the most popular one is their basic plan.
 According to them.
 I really like StreamYard because they’ve evolved a lot over the last year.

-So they’re all starting to look really similar and that’s great because they have less of a learning curve for us.
-So you can switch between different providers, if you do choose, if you do find that one is not working as well for you, it doesn’t take as much to learn a new one, like it would be in the past.
+They’re all starting to look really similar and that’s great because they have less of a learning curve for us.
+You can switch between different providers, if you do choose, if you do find that one is not working as well for you, it doesn’t take as much to learn a new one, like it would be in the past.

-So I’m really super excited about these options.
-So this is StreamYard at a glance, and you can see here, yeah, the options to, you know, add banners really easily and customise your banners to display during the live stream.
+I’m really super excited about these options.
+This is StreamYard at a glance, and you can see here, yeah, the options to, you know, add banners really easily and customise your banners to display during the live stream.

 You can play with the colours of the banners so you can choose and match them to whatever your brand or favorite colours are.
 Beautiful overlays, which you can only use if you upgrade, as you can see here.
 And just lots of different options.

 Also similar to Restream, you’ve got the ability to play video clips during the live stream, and you’ve got the ability to also, you know, upload different images and backgrounds as well.
-So really, really, robust, really flexible and really powerful live stream software provider.
+Really, really, robust, really flexible and really powerful live stream software provider.